mcharouk/aws/Certification/advanced_architecture.md

 # EC2

+## AMI

 * how to create an AMI from existing EC2
   * commmand ec2-bundle-vol
   * upload bundle to S3 : ec2-upload-bundle
   * register AMI : register-image

+## Placement group

+* Not necessary to restart the whole placement group to add a new node to it.
+* This may be requires if an explicit error is raised, especially for cluster placement groups.
+* Before moving an EC2 to or from a placement group, it must be in stopped state.

+## Virtualization types

+There are two virtualization types : HVM and PV.

+PV is more a legacy one that does not support all enhanced feature of EC2 for networking or GPU processing.
+They work only on old generation.

+## Hyper Threading

+Intel Hyper-Threading Technology makes a single physical processor appear as multiple logical processors.
+Most HPC applications will benefit from disabling hyperthreading.

 # Disaster Recovery